widewing/ha-toyota-na/README.md

 Enter your username and password for Toyota One App or Toyota Entune App and all set.

 After setting up, Most information in Toyota One app should be available in Home Assistant.
-Furthurmore the **Real-time location** can also be retrieved.
 ![image](https://user-images.githubusercontent.com/4755389/147372481-4d280b6e-6f61-434c-a768-f4a089f009c3.png)

 ## Discord